Canada's Top Luxury Market

 According to CREB, going by property size reveals that relative to the previous record luxury home year of 2007, home buyers are getting more property for the money than they did in 2007.

-Spurring luxury sales in Calgary have been many of the same factors boosting growth in other parts of the market as well.
-Overall real estate sales in the city have increased almost 15 percent even in the face of a 6.5 percent reduction in listings, a fact that CREB attributed to a number of buyer-friendly factors: employment growth, favorable mortgage rates, and migration growth.
+Spurring million dollar home sales in Calgary have been many of the same factors boosting growth in other parts of the market as well.
+Overall real estate sales in the city have increased almost 15 percent even in the face of a 6.5 percent reduction in listings, a fact that CREB attributed to a number of buyer-friendly factors: employment growth, favourable mortgage rates, and migration growth.
 After the first quarter of 2013, sales went up in all sufficiently supplied areas of the real estate market within Calgary city limits.